LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Columns
 		A comma-delimited list of the column headings that the combined sites table should have.
 	Suffix
 		An entry of what the suffix of the file name should be.
-The start of the combined sites table name is given by ``subref_Suffix.Format``, e.g. ``001_sites.csv`` where the suffix is ``sites`` and the format is ``csv``.
+The name of the combined sites table is given by ``subref_Suffix.Format``, e.g. ``001_sites.csv`` where the suffix is ``sites`` and the format is ``csv``.
+The use of the ``subref`` keyword is predefined in this case and cannot be changed.
 	Format
 		The format that the combined sites table should have.
 Choose from ``csv`` or ``txt``.

 **Map layer attributes**

 All map layer attributes are found within the ``<MapLayers>`` node.
-For each data layer that can be included in the searches, a new subnode is created that has the name of the layer (e.g. ``<SSSIs>``).
-This name should be the name of the layer as it will be shown in the tool menu, and can be different from the layer name on screen (which will be set in a subsequent subnode).
-A simple example with limited attributes is shown in :numref:`figArcGISUI`.
+For each data layer that can be included in the searches, a new child node is created that has the name of the layer (e.g. ``<SSSIs>``).
+This name is name of the layer as it will be shown in the tool menu, and can be different from the layer name as it is shown in the ArcGIS table of contents (which will be set in a subsequent child node).
+A simple example of a map layer definition with limited attributes is shown in :numref:`figArcGISUI`.

 .. note::
 	If you wish to display spaces in any layer names in the tool menu use an underscore (``_``) for each space in the node name for the layer.
-XML does not allow spaces in node names, but the tool will translate these underscores into spaces when starting up.
+XML does not allow spaces in node names, but the tool will translate these underscores into spaces when the form is opened.

 .. _figXMLExample: